 Ours is the first HPPed curry in the US (patent pending).
-Why we need HPP?
+Why we need HPP (High Pressure Pasteurization)?

-At present, Curry or Indian food are available at the US grocery stores in either shelf-stable form which uses some preservatives or the frozen form.
-Because Curry stays good for 10-15 days at most in the cooler (39-41F).
+At present, Curry or Indian food are available at the US grocery stores mostly in either shelf-stable form which uses some preservatives or the frozen form.

-HPP enables Curry to stay good for 75 days in the cooler (39-41F).
+HPP enables Curry to stay good for 50 days in the cooler or refrigerator (39-41F).
 Three big things:

 - HPP is done post packaging, no chance of any contamination.